GuVAnj8Gv3RJ/NeosAccountDownloader/README.md

 A small tool/utility to download your Neos Account contents to your local computer.

 # Disclaimer
 While every effort is made to download everything from your account, this utility may miss or lose some data.
+As such we're unable to offer any guarentee or warranty on this application's ability.
+This is in line with the License but this additional disclaimer is here in the hopes of transparency.

-Please refer to the [License](License.md) file for additional commentary.
+Please refer to the [License](LICENSE.md) file for additional commentary.

 # FAQ